Paintings & Frames

 Consolidation: A technique for securing flaking ground or paint.
 Consolidation can be done in a single location on the painting or to the overall work utilizing a heat table.

-***In-painting: Using either photographs of the artwork or cues from the artist's brushstrokes as a guide, conservators can touch up portions of a painting that have been ripped, torn or flaked away, restoring the painting to the artist's original intention.
-This technique is known as inpainting.
-It is different than overpainting, when paint is applied over original paint, and it is not an acceptable conservation technique.
+In-painting: Application of paint or pigment only in areas of loss.
+Using either photographs of the artwork in its past state, or cues from the artist's existing brushstrokes as a guide, conservators can touch up areas of a painting that have been ripped, torn or flaked away, restoring the painting to the artist's original intention.

 Related Terms